Who is interactive investor?

 Investors can find further fees for bespoke or ad hoc services easily on the group’s website.

-While fixed fees are transparent and can be simple to understand, it does mean that ii can be expensive for smaller portfolios of £50k see bor less when benchmarked against alternative providers.
+While fixed fees are transparent and can be simple to understand, it does mean that ii can be expensive for smaller portfolios of £50k or less when benchmarked against alternative providers.
 However, the pricing is attractive for portfolios above that amount or for investors who trade frequently – and there is a lot of trading potential, as we shall see below.

 A vast investment universe